Start the daemon first (separate binary)

 muxd

-Run muxd on a remote machine and connect from your phone, laptop, or any device on your network.
+Install the daemon on a remote server and connect from your laptop or phone.

 1. Install and configure